Configure instance metadata options for new instances - Amazon Elastic Compute Cloud

 Configure IPv4 and IPv6 endpoints

 By default, the IPv6 endpoint is disabled.
 This is true even if you are launching an instance into an IPv6-only subnet.
-You can choose to enable the IPv6 endpoint at instance launch when using the Amazon CLI.
-This option is not available in the Amazon EC2 console.
+You can choose to enable the IPv6 endpoint when you launch an instance.

-The IPv6 endpoint for the IMDS is only accessible on Instances built on the Nitro System.
+The IPv6 endpoint for the IMDS is only accessible on instances built on the Amazon Nitro System.

 New console